-In 1999, Pierre-Yves Mahé, founder of Spéos photographic School, rented on the Gras estate in Saint-Loup-de-Varennes the very part of the house where Nicéphore Niépce had located his laboratory-workshop.
+In 1999, Pierre-Yves Mahé, founder of Spéos photographic school, rented on the Gras estate, the part of the house where Niépce had located his laboratory-workshop in Saint-Loup de Varennes.

-Since the inventor’s death in 1833, he was the first photographer to occupy the place, as the historical residence had remained literally unexplored, just gazed at from outside by the occasional passer-by.
+Pierre-Yves Mahe was the first photographer to occupy the place since the inventor’s death in 1833.
+The historical residence had remained unexplored until then, just gazed at from outside by some curious people.

-Pierre-Yves Mahé and Jean-Louis Marignier started excavations in the old Niépce laboratory-workshop, so as to restore the room back to the conditions known by Niépce.
-Different labs analyzed the covering of walls and floors.
-They confirmed Marignier’s theory, which presumed that the window from which “le point de vue” was shot, had actually been repositioned by 70cm from today’s window.
+To restore the room back to the conditions known by Niépce,different labs analyzed the covering of walls and floors.
+They confirmed Marignier’s theory, that supposed that the window from which “view from the window “ was shot, had been positioned sideway by 70cms from todays’ window.

-Lifting up the present floor boards,they not only found the actual floor Niépce used to walk on, but also the exact position of the former window.
+Lifting up the present floor boards,they found the actual floor on which Niépce used to walk,and also the exact position of the former window.

 Spéos Paris Photographic Institute presents a 11-minute film on the Nicéphore Niépce House.
 In 2000, this film premiered at the open-air roman theater at the “Rencontres Internationales de la Photographie (RIP)” in Arles; it was nominated in 2001 at the International Scientific Film Festival in Orsay, as well as in 2002 at the 7th research film festival in Nancy.
 It was also shown in 2003 at the international congress dedicated to Nicéphore Niépce, “At First Light”, organized by the Getty Research Institute and the Harry Ransom Humanities Research Center in Austin, Texas.